 - Enhance collaboration among court & community partners.

 Atty.
 McNaughton commented that, years ago, when she went into the center, she’d see kids sleeping on pallets on the floor because that was the only space they had.
 JDAI made attorneys consider how thoughtful they were being about the kids, and to reconsider how they were processing their judgment.
 Atty.
-Arneson added that in 2005 Hennepin County saw a lot of violent youth activity, but attorneys were using detention as a deterrent when that was not necessary.
-Later Judge Kapplehoff commented that today, a portion of the Juvenile facility is not being used because of the substantial reduction in population.
+Arneson added that in 2005 violent juvenile crime was at a peak in Hennepin County.
+Later Judge Kappelhoff commented that today, a portion of the Juvenile facility is not being used because of the substantial reduction in population.

 - 80% decrease in numbers of youth admitted to JDC.
 From 4,500 to 908 (2005-2020)